flairNLP/fundus/docs/how_to_contribute.md

 ```

 #### 8.
-Add a test case for your news source to `tests/resorces/` by compressing an example html of your news_source to
+Add a test case for your news source to `tests/resources/` by compressing an example HTML of your publisher to
-`<news_source_enum_name>.html.gz` in our case `LATimes.html.gz` and specifying asserted values your parser should
+`<publisher>.html.gz` in our case, `LATimes.html.gz` and specifying asserted values your parser should
-extract from the example html in `<news_source_enum_name>.json`
+extract from the example HTML in `<news_source_enum_name>.json`.
-Currently, we only test on `title` so it should look something like this.
+Currently, we only test the `title` attribute.
+So it should look something like this:
 ``` json
 {
   "title": "High school lacrosse is starting to have an L.A. moment.
 Here's why"